digikraaft/laravel-posts/README.md

 Please ensure you have added the attributes as columns to the posts migration otherwise, Laravel will throw an exception.

 ### Retrieving Posts
-The Post model is a normal eloquent model so all eloquent functions and query builder can be used in retrieving posts.
+The Post model is a normal eloquent model so all eloquent methods and query builders can be used in retrieving posts.

 ```php
 use Digikraaft\LaravelPosts\Models\Post;